-The think-aloud protocols were transcribed from the tapes and then scored for several categories of response by a researcher who was blind to the conditions.
-We used a categorization scheme similar to the one used by Zwaan and Brown (1996).
-The following are the categories, accompanied by examples from participant comments: (a) Associations include background knowledge associations (e.g., "This reminds me of a planetarium show I saw") and text-based associations (e.g., "Okay, this is in the spa"); (b) explanations include explanations based on background knowledge (e.g., "I think that is the cause of the ice age") and text-based explanations (e.g., "This must be what they meant by ash"); (c) predictions are forward inferences (e.g., "Okay, the gases will lead them to the actual object"); (d) evaluations are comments about the content of the text (e.g., "I think that's such a strong assertion"), on the writing of the text (e.g., "That sentence was difficult to say-it has too many words"), or on the reader's state (e.g., "I'm kind of losing track here, being distracted"); (e) text-based coherence breaks are statements about the coherence of the content of the text (e.g., "That doesn't make any sense"); (f) knowledge-based coherence breaks are statements about the reader's inability to understand due to lack of experience or knowledge (e.g., "It's kind of hard to imagine, I mean, in space"); and (g) repetitions are repetitions of words or phrases in the text.
+The think-aloud protocols were transcribed from the tapes and then scored for several categories of response by a researcher blind to the conditions.
+We used a categorization scheme similar to Zwaan and Brown (1996).
+The following are the categories, accompanied by examples from participant comments: 1) associations include background knowledge associations (e.g., "This reminds me of a planetarium show I saw") and text-based associations (e.g., "Okay, this is in the spa"); 2) explanations include explanations based on background knowledge (e.g., "I think that is the cause of the ice age") and text-based explanations (e.g., "This must be what they meant by ash"); 3) predictions are forward inferences (e.g., "Okay, the gases will lead them to the actual object"); 4) evaluations are comments about the content of the text (e.g., "I think that's such a strong assertion"), on the writing of the text (e.g., "That sentence was difficult to say-- it has too many words"), or on the reader's state (e.g., "I'm kind of losing track here, being distracted"); 5) text-based coherence breaks were statements about the coherence of the content of the text (e.g., "That doesn't make any sense"); 6) knowledge-based coherence breaks were statements about the reader's inability to understand due to lack of experience or knowledge (e.g., "It's kind of hard to imagine, I mean, in space"); 7) repetitions are repetitions of words or phrases in the text.

-The recall protocols were also scored by a judge who was blind to the conditions.
-The texts were parsed into clauses, and readers' protocols were matched against the original clauses.
+The recall protocols were also scored by a judge blind to the conditions.
+The texts were parsed into clauses and readers' protocols matched against the original clauses.
 Credit was given for gist recall of a clause.
 Twenty percent of the think-aloud and recall protocols were scored by another judge.
-Interrater reliability kappa was .99 for recall and .95 for think-aloud
+Interrater reliability kappa was .99 for recall and .95 for think-aloud categories (both \underline{p} 's<.01).
+Disagreements were resolved by discussion.